Quickstart#

 Explanation:

-rocprof-compute analyze: Starts analysis mode to process profiling results.-p workloads/vcopy/MI200: Path points to the workload directory:workloads/: Root folder for profiling runs.vcopy/: The name the user provided while launching the profiling run.MI200: Device-Name.
+rocprof-compute analyze: Starts analysis mode to process profiling results.-p workloads/vcopy/MI200: The path points to the workload directory:workloads/: Root folder for profiling runs.vcopy/: The name the user provided while launching the profiling run.MI200: Device-Name.

-For more details on analysis options, refer to the full documentation: Analyze
+For more details on analysis options, refer to Analyze.

 rocprof-compute analyze -p workloads/vcopy/MI200/ --list-available-metrics | more